Homepage Accessibility

 Inspection control

-Information Commissioner of the Republic of Croatia is the body responsible for monitoring the compliance of websites and programming solutions for mobile devices of public sector bodies with accessibility requirements, and for supervising the implementation of the Accessibility Act.
+The Information Commissioner of the Republic of Croatia is the body responsible for monitoring the compliance of websites and programming solutions for mobile devices of public sector bodies with accessibility requirements, and for supervising the implementation of the Accessibility Act.

-In case of unsatisfactory replies to the notification or request for feedback on the accessibility of this website, users can contact the Information Commissioner by e-mail: pristupacnost@pristupinfo.hr.
+In case of unsatisfactory replies to the notification or request for feedback on the accessibility of this website, users can contact the Information Commissioner by email: pristupacnost@pristupinfo.hr.

-In order to provide information to public sector bodies on how to ensure digital accessibility, the Information Commissioner also opened an Information line for digital accessibility at +385 1 2009 120, available every Wednesday and Friday from 1 pm to 3 pm.
+In order to provide information to public sector bodies on how to ensure digital accessibility, the Information Commissioner also opened an Information line for digital accessibility at +385 1 2009 120, available every Wednesday and Friday from 1 p.m. to 3 p.m.